BlitzenPrancer/CNN-Binary-Image-Classifier/README.md

 # CNN-Binary-Image-Classifier
-CNN Binary Image Classifier Using TensorFlow and Python
+CNN Binary Image Classifier Using TensorFlow and Python that classifies whether the construction of the building is completed or else if the building work is in progress.